openshift/hypershift/docs/content/reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Size is the minimum size of the data volume for each etcd member.</p>
+<p>size is the minimum size of the data volume for each etcd member.
+Default is 8Gi.
+This field is immutable</p>
 </td>
 </tr>
 </tbody>